 Key Insights

 Author: Floris Wolswijk is the founder of Blossom.
-He started Blossom in 2019 to help translate psychedelic research to a wider audience.
-Since then he has grown the database to encompass over 1500 papers and hundreds of other valuable resources.
-Floris has an MSc in Psychology though don’t hold it against him.
+He started Blossom in 2019 to help translate psychedelic research to a broader audience.
+Since then, he has grown the database to encompass 2000 papers and hundreds of other valuable resources.
+Floris has an MSc in Psychology and offers psychedelic-assisted coaching at FLO.

 MDMA (3,4-Methylenedioxymethamphetamine, ecstasy) is a psychedelic that was first discovered in 1912, whilst finding a novel chemical route towards making another compound, by Merck.
 MDMA works primarily by increasing the availability of serotonin, dopamine and noradrenaline.
 A sense of general well-being and happiness, increased self-confidence, and increased empathy towards others are some of the subjective effects of MDMA.
 These effects are also what may facilitate psychotherapy efficacy.